Pain-Free Cost Cutting

 There are many painless ways to cut cost.

 Since the interest rates are so low take a look at your current mortgage rate and see how much you would save by refinancing.
-If theinterestis 2% lower it is time to consider refinancing.
+If their interest rate is 1% or 2% lower, it is time to consider refinancing.
 However, it is much more meaningful if you have a $300,000 mortgage then a $40,000 one.
-If you plan to stay in your home for several years that is another consideration as there are closing costs.
+If you plan to stay in your home for several years that is another consideration as there are closing costs when you refinance.

-Lower home mortgage rates might also be a worthwhile consideration if you want to take a 30 years mortgage and get a new 15 year mortgage at this lower interest rate.
+Lower home mortgage rates might also be a worthwhile consideration if you have a 30 years mortgage.
+Refinance and get a new 15 year mortgage at this lower interest rate.
 You will save a large amount of money on interest as long as the payment is affordable.
-This is something else my husband and I did but it was a 10 year mortgage as we wanted our house to be paid off before his retirement.
+This is something else my husband and I did, but it was a 10 year mortgage as we wanted our house to be paid off before my husband's retirement.
 This worked very well for us.

 Cut You House Taxes

-If someone if your family is disabled get in touch with your tax assessor as in most states you will get some amount of reduction in your house taxes.
+If someone if your family is disabled and living with you, get in touch with your tax assessor as in most states you will get some amount of reduction in your house taxes.
 Also, in the state of Florida if you have an elderly parent living with you, you may apply for a Granny Flat Exemption Tax, which saves some money on your property taxes also.
+Check your state laws to see what might qualify for a tax reduction..

 There are several types of green energy upgrades that you may do on your house that will give you a tax credit also.